mightyjoe781/notes/docs/about.md

 A separate site for blogs has been made which will mainly focus on small fragments  of information and blogs made by me. [link](https://algo.minetes.in/)

-To report or correct information within this website you can directly open a issue on github or mail on [email](sudhanshumohan781@gmail.com).
+To report or correct information within this website you can directly open a issue on github or mail me directly.